jcaffet/hypnos/README.md

 - running : start instances at the beginning of business hours
 - stopped : for auto-scaling groups, standalone instances and Aurora clusters keep them stopped at the beginning of business hours

 It is a good practice to define different behaviors depending on the environment.
-With Cloudformation, use mappings :
+With CloudFormation, use mappings :

 ```
 Mappings: